s3900567/FollowMeUp/README.md

 # FollowMeUp
-Github Repository for project Follow Me Up
+GitHub Repository for project Follow Me Up

-**Follow Me Up is a SaaS platform and web CRM application.​**
+**Follow Me Up is a SaaS platform and web CRM application.**

-**Features Include**
+## Features Include

-*Contact Management*
+### Contact Management

-Users can manually enter contact details into a specific form
+Users can manually enter contact details into a specific form.

-*Categorization & Tagging*
+### Categorization & Tagging

-Categorize and tag contacts based on their relevance or the events in which they met​
+Categorize and tag contacts based on their relevance or the events in which they met.

-*Follow Up Reminder*
+### Follow Up Reminder

-Help users stay on top of their follow-up activities​
+Help users stay on top of their follow-up activities.

-*Communication Templates​*
+### Communication Templates

-Templates can be tailored to different types of connections or events, making it easy to send relevant messages.​
+Templates can be tailored to different types of connections or events, making it easy to send relevant messages.

-** How to Run & Use **
+## How to Run & Use